Allen Weh

 Allen Edward Weh (born November 17, 1942) is an American business executive, politician, and retired colonel in the United States Marine Corps Reserve.
 He was a candidate for the Republican nomination for governor of New Mexico in the 2010 election, and the Republican Nominee for the United States Senate 2014 election against incumbent Democratic Senator Tom Udall.

-He is the founder and CEO of CSI Aviation Inc., which has grown over four decades to become a leading provider of aviation services that includes mission-critical services for a diverse portfolio of government and specialty customers.
-The company specializes in two core service areas: Government Services, in which CSI provides large scale management of complex aviation programs; and Specialty Mission Services in which the company supports both commercial and government customers with medical flight services, emergency response operations, and secure air transport of individuals.
-It holds FAA Operating Authority and numerous certifications and licenses that cover all aspects of its business operations.
+He is the founder and CEO of CSI Aviation Inc., which provides aviation services, including medical flight services, emergency response, and detainee transport to government and other customers.
+It holds various certifications and licenses from the Federal Aviation Administration and other regulators.

 Early life and education

 Weh was born in Salem, Oregon and grew up in North Carolina, Georgia, and New Jersey.
 Raised in Scotch Plains, New Jersey, Weh graduated from Scotch Plains-Fanwood High School in 1960.
 He earned a Bachelor of Science degree in education and Master of Arts in counseling from the University of New Mexico.